alexdiwa/cocobuds/README.md

 ### 3. Describe the project you will be conducting and how your App will address the needs. ###

 We are addressing this need by creating an online platform through which users can meet and exchange skills.
-We built an app that is easy to use and simple in its function and purpose.
-Users are able to search for others in their area with the skills they want to learn in a matter of minutes, and contact and favourite them in a few seconds.
-We built in a favourite and mutual favourite system that helps ease the mental and social barriers associated with contacting someone new for the first time, and a simple, informal chatbox that allows users to engage with each other in a straightforward way.
+Our functional app is easy to use and simple in its purpose.
+Users are able to search for others in their local area with the skills they want to learn in a matter of minutes.
+Contacting and favouriting users can be done in seconds.
+The built-in mutual favouriting system helps to ease the mental and social barriers associated with meeting someone new for the first time.
+A chatbox messaging system allows users to engage and communicate with each other in an informal way.

 ### 4. Describe the network infrastructure the App may be based on. ###